fldbock/aws-application-migration-service/02_LABINSTRUCTIONS/STAGE4.md

 Type `ls` and press enter

-You should see the secretfile.txt, which verifies we replicated the linux server
+You should see the `secretfile.txt`, which verifies we replicated the linux server

-Go back to the source server dashboard and click Test and cutover and then Mark as “Ready for cutover“
+Go back to the source server dashboard and click <kbd>Test and cutover</kbd> and then <kbd>Mark as “Ready for cutover“</kbd>

 # Lifecycle: Ready for Cutover/Cutover

 Click <kbd>Test and cutover</kbd>, <kbd>Launch cutover instance</kbd> and then <kbd>Launch</kbd>

-Wait until the test instance is launched and passed the 2 status checks, first there will be a conversion server
+First a conversion server will be launched, then the cutover server will launch.
+Wait until the cutover server is active and has passed both status checks

-Select the cutoverserver, click `connect`
+Select the `cutoverserver`, click `connect`

 Select `EC2 Instance connect`

 Under `User name` type `ec2-user` instead of `root`

 Type `ls` and press enter

+You should see the `secretfile.txt`, which verifies that the cutover was performed correctly

 # Lifecycle: Cutover complete